MirkoZETA/FlexNetSim-API/README.md

-# Flask Simulation Backend API
+# Flex Net Sim Backend API

-This is a Flask-based backend API that runs C++ library Flex Net Sim.
+This is a Flask-based backend API that runs the Flex Net Sim C++ library.

 ## Prerequisites

 *   Python 3.9 or higher
 *   g++ (GNU C++ Compiler)
 *   Docker (for containerization)
-*   Google Cloud SDK (for deployment to GKE)
+*   Google Cloud SDK (for deployment to GKE) -> In progress.
-*   A Google Cloud Project with Google Kubernetes Engine (GKE) and Google Container Registry (GCR) enabled.
+*   A Google Cloud Project with Google Kubernetes Engine (GKE) and Google Container Registry (GCR) enabled -> In progress.

 ## Getting Started (Local Development)